shoelace-style/shoelace/source/docs/grid-system.md

 ### For Older Browsers

-Support for CSS Grid Layouts is [decent](http://caniuse.com/css-grid), but if you have an obligation to support Internet Explorer or Edge < 16, consider using the [Flexbox Grid](http://flexboxgrid.com/) in combination with Shoelace.
+Support for CSS Grid Layouts is [decent](http://caniuse.com/css-grid), but if you have an obligation to support Internet Explorer or Edge < 16, consider using the [Flexbox Grid](https://evgenyrodionov.github.io/flexboxgrid2/) in combination with Shoelace.

+You can use it as-is or include the source files and customize it with CSS variables in your build process.